jhkrischel/world-war-weird/2-campaign-1.md

 * Why was Yvormes *really* gone?
 	- What useful tech has Yvormes managed to acquire?
 Is there a catch?
-* Will the USS Arizona survive an attack by Medusa aircraft?
+* Will the USS Arizona survive an attack by Medusa aircraft? [defense]
-* What shadowy force will Edward lead the team to in Yokosuka?
+* What shadowy force will Edward lead the team to in Yokosuka? [scouting]
-	* Will the team survive the encounter?
+	* Will the team survive the encounter? [react to ambush]
-	* Will Medusa be there as well?
+	* Will Medusa be there as well? [escape]
 	* What happened to the real Edward Sherman?
-		- What will Nome do about it?
+		- What will Nome do about it? [hostage rescue]
 * Will the team be able to convince someone at Tokyo University to tell them where Professor Watanabe is currently working?
-	- what test of honor will Seto have to pass?
+	- what test of honor will Seto have to pass? [item retrieval/assault]
-	- what mission will Seto be given by his master's master?
+	- what mission will Seto be given by his master's master? [chase/bomb planting]
-* Will the team be able to help Professor Watanabe retrieve the alien computing artifact at the dig site?
+* Will the team be able to help Professor Watanabe retrieve the alien computing artifact at the dig site? [item retrieval]
-* Will the team be able to rescue Professor Watanabe's wife from Medusa?
+* Will the team be able to rescue Professor Watanabe's wife from Medusa holed up at Odawara Castle? [hostage rescue]
 	- What will Professor Watanabe's wife think about seeing Dr. Google again?
 	- What will Professor Watanabe's wife think about seeing Myne again?